c-schicho/DockerRun-Action/README.md

-# E2E-Action
+# DockerRun-Action

-This repository contains the code to run cypress end-to-end tests.
+This is an action to run a docker image in a github action workflow.